ankit7540/H2-PolarizabilityMatrixElements/README.md

 # H<sub>2</sub>-PolarizabilityMatrixElements
-Set of data and python programs for interpolation (of wavelength dependent polarizability) and computation of the matrix elements (for rovibrational states) within the ground electronic state.
-The program evaluates the following integral.
+Set of data on polarizability, FORTRAN and python programs for the interpolation (of polarizability over internuclear distance) and computation of the matrix elements over rovibrational states covering *J*=0--15 and *v*=0--4 within the ground electronic state.
+The programs evaluate the following integral.

 ![integral image][img0]